- Send with Email

 Traditionally, asylum policy is only rarely informed by assessments of those who are most affected by it: the asylum seekers themselves.
-In this project, the FRA will reveal how asylum seekers judge selected issues relating to the asylum procedure.
-For the FRA, this hands-on approach is particularly important in order to provide policy makers with evidence-based advice.
+In this project, the FRA revealed how asylum seekers judge selected issues relating to the asylum procedure.
+For the FRA, this hands-on approach was particularly important in order to provide policy makers with evidence-based advice.

-The first issue under examination relates to the EU Member States' duty to duly inform asylum seekers about the asylum procedure, as well as related rights and obligations.
-The FRA research should help identify how effectively information is provided to asylum seekers across the EU.
+The first issue under examination related to the EU Member States' duty to duly inform asylum seekers about the asylum procedure, as well as related rights and obligations.
+The FRA research helps identify how effectively information is provided to asylum seekers across the EU.

-Secondly, the project will look at how asylum seekers perceive access to effective remedies if their asylum application is denied.
-The research will document which requirements pose the main challenges to asylum seekers when they try to submit an appeal on time.
-Specifically, the FRA will explore issues such as: access to legal advice, interpretation and translation, the challenge to meet strict deadlines and the risk of being removed during the appeal procedure.
+Secondly, the project looked at how asylum seekers perceive access to effective remedies if their asylum application is denied.
+The research documented which requirements pose the main challenges to asylum seekers when they try to submit an appeal on time.
+Specifically, the FRA explored issues such as: access to legal advice, interpretation and translation, the challenge to meet strict deadlines and the risk of being removed during the appeal procedure.

-Asylum seekers' views will be the backbone of this research.
-The FRA has requested national researchers to organise focus group discussions with asylum seekers.
-In a second step, the FRA will evaluate the input from the focus group discussions and compare it with the existing legal framework.
-To complement the findings, the Agency will also contact national asylum authorities on selected questions and include their replies in the analysis.
+Asylum seekers' views were the backbone of this research.
+The FRA requested national researchers to organise focus group discussions with asylum seekers.
+In a second step, the FRA evaluated the input from the focus group discussions and compare it with the existing legal framework.
+To complement the findings, the Agency also contacted national asylum authorities on selected questions and include their replies in the analysis.

 Improving EU legislation